isabella232/get-bionode/markdown/01-introduction.md

 *Diagram below with some of the technologies used by each project.*

 ## Node.js?
 Really??
 JavaScript is currently the only real "write once, run anywhere" language, and for most cases it's fast enough.
-Nowadays you can even run very [demanding 3D apps](https://blog.mozilla.org/blog/2014/03/12/mozilla-and-epic-preview-unreal-engine-4-running-in-firefox/) compiled to JavaScript in you're browser.
+Nowadays you can even run very [demanding 3D apps](https://blog.mozilla.org/blog/2014/03/12/mozilla-and-epic-preview-unreal-engine-4-running-in-firefox/) compiled to JavaScript in your browser.
 If you want, you can also run [C code in Node.js for speed](http://www.benfarrell.com/2013/01/03/c-and-node-js-an-unholy-combination-but-oh-so-right/).
 The asynchronous and evented nature of Node.js also makes if very interesting for big data pipelines.

 ![c in node](/static/img/c-in-js.png)